andrewmclagan/coding-exercise/README.md

 **Note.**
  - please add comments to your code
+ - Submission is via a pull request, we want you to demonstrate your git flow abilities as well.
- - you can not modify by hand the value of $input_string as that is how we received it from the external source, you can modify it in code if you wish though.
+ - You may not modify by hand the value of $input_string as that is how we received it from the external source, you can modify it in code if you wish though.

 **We expect it will take no more than two hours to complete.**